claireannphillips/proj10-meetme/README.md

 ##What it does
 This application displays the busy times from your calendar.
-Allow the application to access your calendar and then from there you can also choose which calendars you would like the application to display for busy events.
+Allow the application to access your calendar and then go to the application.

 ## How to use